vicaba/solid-snippets/README.md

 The principle requires the objects of your subclasses to behave in the same way as the objects of your superclass.

-An overridden method of a subclass needs to accept the same input parameter values as the method of the superclass
+An overridden method of a subclass needs to accept the same input parameter values as the method of the superclass.

 Similar rules apply to the return value of the method.
 The return value of a method of the subclass needs to comply with the same rules as the return value of the method of the superclass.